Clemson Blue Cheese:

 In 1956, university officials opened the much-anticipated Agricultural Center in Newman Hall.
 Four years later, blue cheese production from start to finish was done there and still is.

 Today, Master Cheese Maker Anthony Pounders makes cheese the old-school way.
-Each 288-gallon vat turns out 240 pounds of cheese, which is salted, waxed and aged six months.
+A 600-gallon vat turns out 520 pounds of cheese, which is salted and aged 6 months.
 Once ready, he scrapes and packages the cheese by hand, a painstaking but necessary process.
 Watson Dorn, a Clemson grad and owner of Hickory Hill Farm in Edgefield, S.C., provides the milk.